 Our Commissioners lead our strategy and set our priorities.

-We currently have nine Commissioners, each with different political backgrounds and experience.
+We have ten Commissioners, each with different political backgrounds and experience.
 This ensures broad representation and balanced views.
 The Speaker's Committee is recruiting for a Commissioner to represent the smaller parties.

 The role of our commissioners

 Our Commissioners form part of the Commission Board, along with our executive team, and:

 - set our overall strategic direction, and ensure we deliver our strategic goals

 - set our regulatory priorities, and monitor our regulatory activity

 - make regulatory or other statutory decisions, if required

 - ensure we use public funds efficiently and effectively, and operate within our limits and to high standards of governance